Welcome to the national Composting & Recycling for Schools programme, winner of the 2022 Pakman award for Environmental Awareness and Education.

 - Access to an online platform with everything you need

-- Free expert advice and guidance from our technical specialists
+- Tailored advice and guidance from our technical experts

-- Free composting systems and tools (see last section below)
+- Free recycling bins, food waste caddies, composting systems and tools (see below)

 - Participation in and support from an online community of people from other schools

-- Reducing waste to save money on waste collection costs, money that can be better used to improve your school instead of being thrown away
+- Reduction of waste to save money on waste collection costs, money that can be better used to improve your school instead of being thrown away

-- Producing your own compost to enrich your school garden, wild flower area, orchard, mini forest or landscape
+- Production of your own compost to enrich your school garden, wild flower area, orchard, mini forest or landscape

 Here’s how it works

 - Complete a short 5-10 minute survey to help us understand what is going on in your school.
-Click on the link below to start the process and sign up for the programme.
+Click on the local authority link where your school is located below to start the process and sign up for the programme

-- Host a site visit with one of our support staff to understand potential options for waste reduction, source separated collection and on-site composting systems (site visit 1).
+- Host a site visit with one of our support staff to understand potential options for waste prevention, reduction, recycling and composting (site visit #1)

-- Install and start up your free on-site collection and composting system with assistance from one of our composting experts (site visit 2).
+around your school. - Install, start up and/or improve your recycling and composting systems with assistance from one of our technical experts (site visit #2).

-- With the help of student teachers, bring fun learning activities into the classroom to engage students as you explore the world of composting.
+- Bring fun and interactive learning activities into the classroom to engage students as you explore the world of better waste management, gardening and biodiversity.

-- At the end of the school year, complete a questionnaire to see what you have accomplished and provide us with some feedback so we can continue to develop and improve the programme for rollout to the rest of the country.
+- Complete a questionnaire at the end of the school year to see what you have accomplished and provide us with some feedback so we can continue to develop and improve the programme for other schools.

 Types of Composting Systems Available